roleigh1/To-do-app/README.md

     Counts tasks in the list
     View all your tasks in a clear and easy-to-read list Edit or delete tasks as needed
-    Change the theme

-Getting started with the app is easy.
-Simply download it from the app store and sign up for an account.
-Once you're logged in, you can start adding tasks and getting organized.

 We hope you find the to-do app helpful in managing your tasks and staying on top of your to-do list.
 If you have any questions or feedback, please don't hesitate to reach out to me at robinl.leitner1@gmail.com